DOROTHY KAY (1577-1638)

-By 1532, Agnes was the third wife of Gilbert Kirk (Kyrke/Kirkeby) of Exeter, Devon (d.
-March 16, 1546), who was mayor of Exeter in 1531-2 and 1539-40.
-They had a son, Thomas (b.1534), and two daughters.
-When Gilbert died, it was Thomas, not his son by his second wife, who was his heir, and the inheritance was divided between Agnes’s two daughters when Thomas died.
+By 1532, Agnes had married Gilbert Kirk (Kyrke/Kirkeby) of Exeter, Devon (d.
+March 16, 1546), who was mayor of Exeter in 1531-2 and 1539-40, as his third wife.
+Their children were Thomas (b.1534) and two daughters.
+When Gilbert died, it was Thomas, not his son by his second wife, who was his heir.
+When Thomas died, the inheritance was divided between Agnes’s two daughters.
 Agnes erected a tomb over the grave of her husband in the church of St. Mary Arches.
-Her second husband was John Southcote of Bovey Tracey, Devon (c.1481-September 14, 1556), a recent (April 11) widower with grown children.
-They were married July 10, 1546.
+On July 10, 1546, she married John Southcote of Bovey Tracey, Devon (c.1481-September 14, 1556), a recent (April 11) widower with grown children.

 ANNE KIRKALL (d.1592+)

 Anne Kirkall was the daughter of a butcher in East Cheap, London who died c.
 1573.
 Her mother had died long before that.
 Anne married Edward Burnell, second son of a gentry family based at the manor of Winkbourn in Nottinghamshire.
 At some point in 1579, on a visit to her husband’s stepmother at Winkbourn, Anne met an old woman known as the witch of Norwell.
 She convinced Anne that she, Anne, was the daughter of King Philip of Spain and that she had the arms of England on her back.
-Later, in the autumn of that same year, when Anne and her husband were living in Westminster in the same lodgings as Thomas Watson (a poet but here referred to as the wise man of St. Helen’s), she told Watson about her royal blood.
+In the autumn of that same year, when Anne and her husband were living in Westminster in the same lodgings as Thomas Watson (a poet referred to as the wise man of St. Helen’s), she told Watson about her royal blood.
 He appears to have encouraged her in her delusion.
-In the course of the next thirteen years, Anne showed the coat of arms on her back to several female acquaintances, to her husband, and to her young servant, Alice Digges.
-In June 1587, the Privy Council became aware of her claims when she made the remark that the king of Spain would soon come to England.
-At that time several depositions were taken.
-Anne herself was examined on August 8, 1587 by a council officer, James Dalton, who took her into his home to observe her behavior while he conducted his investigation.
-This was right before the Spanish Armada sailed for England and anything to do with Spain aroused the darkest suspicion.
-That the Burnells were Catholics made careless words even more dangerous for them.
+In the course of the next thirteen years, Anne showed the coat of arms on her back to her husband, to several female acquaintances, and to her young servant, Alice Digges.
 Anne’s husband was probably the Mr. Burnell imprisoned after the Babington plot in September 1586.
-One theory is that this “late trouble of her husbande and herselfe” caused her wits to be “greately decayed,” but the delusion that she was the daughter of the King of Spain had already persisted for some years.
-The case remained active until finally, on December 10, 1592, the Privy Council sent instructions to the Lord Mayor of London that Anne Burnell and Alice Digges were “to be well whipped at the tayle of a Carte through the Citty with a note in writinge uppon the hinder parte of there heades shewing the cawse of there saide punishment.”
-This punishment, since the allegation that she had the arms of England on her back was declared to be false, was for lying.
-Alice Digges, guilty only of saying she had seen the coat of arms, was reprieved and given a lesser punishment but Anne Burnell was whipped through the city on December 13, 1592.
-Five days later, there was a ballad in print about the event.
+One theory is that this “late trouble of her husbande and herselfe” caused her wits to be “greately decayed,” but the delusion that she was the daughter of the King of Spain had already persisted for some years by that time.
+In June 1587, when Anne announced that the king of Spain would soon come to England, the Privy Council took note of her claim.
+She was examined on August 8, 1587 by a council officer, James Dalton, who took her into his home to observe her behavior while he conducted his investigation.
+Since this was right before the Spanish Armada sailed for England, anything to do with Spain aroused the darkest suspicion.
+That the Burnells were Catholics made Anne’s words even more dangerous.
+The case remained active until December 10, 1592, when the Privy Council sent instructions to the Lord Mayor of London that Anne Burnell and Alice Digges were “to be well whipped at the tayle of a Carte through the Citty with a note in writinge uppon the hinder parte of there heades shewing the cawse of there saide punishment.”
+This punishment was for lying, since the allegation that she had the arms of England on her back was declared to be false.
+Alice Digges was guilty of saying she had seen the coat of arms.
+She was reprieved and given a lesser punishment, but Anne Burnell was whipped through the city on December 13, 1592.
+Five days later, there was already a ballad in print to memorialize the event.

 GRISSEL KIRTON (1536-July 15, 1607)